pavalos6401/MemoryVerseBot/README.md

 2. Open 'Start Command Prompt with Ruby'.
 3. Go to the directory of the MemoryVerseBot.rb file.
 4. Type: 'ruby MemoryVerseBot.rb'.

+## Known Issues

+### NOT SOLVED

+1. The program sometimes fails when checking the user's input for a blank; this leads to the grading to fail and the blank-filling to fail as well

+### SOLVED